Actuarial-Control-Cycle-T1-2026/group-page-showcase-4001-crusaders-1/README.md

 | Workers' Compensation | Đ17.01M | Đ8.82M | 51.80% | Đ3.26M |
 | Business Interruption | Đ206.25M | Đ160.88M | 78.00% | Đ46.37M |

 The following page will navigate each of the 4 hazards separately, exploring how the unique risks and challenges associated with each of the hazards influenced our modelling choices and premium calculation.
-It will then examine the assumptions made across the hazards along with the limitations in the data provided.
+It will then examine the assumptions made across the hazards along with the limitations of the underlying data.

 ## Equipment Failure